-Additionally, the company may reimburse the student for documented internship-related expenses such as phone bills, transport, travel insurance, flight tickets, etc. Such reimbursements do not affect the student's SU (student grant).
+Additionally, the company may provide reimbursements for documented internship-related expenses such as phone bills, transport, travel insurance, flight tickets, etc. Such reimbursements do not affect the student's SU (student grant).
 See www.su.dk for more.

 This applies to both internships in Denmark and abroad.